WeblateOrg/weblate/docs/admin/management.rst

 .. versionadded:: 2.20

-Imports TMX file into Weblate Translation Memory.
+Imports a TMX file into the Weblate Translation Memory.

 .. django-admin-option:: --language-map LANGMAP